bgcasey/climate_downscaling/README.md

 code editor at
 [code.earthengine.google.com](http://code.earthengine.google.com/).

-Download the Google Earth Engine script by entering `git clone https://earthengine.googlesource.com/users/bgcasey/climate_downscaling` into your working directory.
-Earth engine sripts are also contained as .js files in `1_code/GEE/`.
+You cam download the Google Earth Engine scripts by entering `git clone https://earthengine.googlesource.com/users/bgcasey/climate_downscaling` into your working directory.
+Earth engine scripts can also be found as .js files in `1_code/GEE/`.
 Just copy them them into the Google Earth online code editor.

 The file `1_code/r_notebooks/5_covariates_gee_spatial.Rmd` provides code
 for:

-1. Cloning the GEE git file and copying the projects .js files.
+1. Cloning the GEE project’s git and accessing the GEE code.
-2. Importing csv files of the summarized covariates generated in Google Earth Engine.
+2. Importing csv files of summarized covariates generated in Google Earth Engine.
-3. Importing and processing raster layers for each covariate (generated in Google Earth Engine).
+3. Importing and processing raster layers for each covariate.
+All were generated in Google Earth Engine.
 4. Setting up data for use in boosted regression trees.

-We calculated/extracted the following metrics in Google Earth Engine:
+We calculated and/or extracted the following metrics in Google Earth
+Engine:

 | Variable                  | Description                                                                                                                                            | Resolution (m) | Source                                                      |
 |:--------------------------|:-------------------------------------------------------------------------------------------------------------------------------------------------------|---------------:|:------------------------------------------------------------|